ondrej-svec/ai-edustream-vibe-coding/.ai-audit/inventory-validation-gaps.md

 - **Throughout**: Form context and field management are present, but no explicit validation schemas or sanitization logic are enforced at the component level.
   - **Risk:** Potential for inconsistent validation across forms.

+## 4. src/lib/api.ts
+- **Throughout**: API error handling is basic (throws on non-OK status, but does not validate the shape or content of the response JSON).
+  - **Risk:** Consumers of the API utility may receive unexpected or malformed data without validation, leading to potential runtime errors.
+  - **Suggestion:** Implement structured error handling and validate response shapes (e.g., using Zod or custom type guards).

 ---

 **Note:** No evidence of schema validation libraries (Yup, Zod, Joi) or input sanitization utilities in the codebase.
 Recommend implementing comprehensive validation and sanitization for all user input.